Samurai Pirate

-The Lost World of Sinbad (大盗賊, Daitōzoku) is a 1963 Japanese drama action film directed by Senkichi Taniguchi, with special effects by Eiji Tsuburaya.
+Samurai Pirate (大盗賊, Daitōzoku) is a 1963 Japanese drama action film directed by Senkichi Taniguchi, with special effects by Eiji Tsuburaya.
 The film stars Toshiro Mifune and Mie Hama.

 The film is often confused with the theme of fantasy instead of tokusatsu, but the book Toho Special Effects All Monster Encyclopedia specifically identifies it in the genre of tokusatsu fantasy.
-It was also released as Samurai Pirate in the United States.
+The film was released in the United States by American International Pictures as The Lost World of Sinbad.